Flora9978/CerLab_RealTime_HandGesture_Recognition/README.md

 ### conquer_cross_model.ipynb
 This is a model training script for hand gesture recognition.

+### glove_utils/
+This directory stores files related to glove preprocessor and Mediapipe detector.<br>
+The following files are stored.
+* MediaPipe hand detector(MediapipeDetector.py)
+* Mask generator based on glove's color(OpenCVMaskGenerator.py)
+* Glove preprocessor which help MediaPipe detect a hand with glove (OpenCVGloveSolver.py)

 ### model/keypoint_classifier
 This directory stores files related to hand sign recognition.<br>
 The following files are stored.